Get ‘Em…Keep ‘Em… ENGAGE ‘Em…

 The second aspect is accountability from the CEO all the way down to the freshest face.
 Accountability can be contagious, creating opportunities for each employee and team to own success and failure by owning the outcomes.
 This changes the internal dynamic from something bureaucratic to something that might be called a “commonality of purpose.”

 In the end, encouraging engaged employees is about hiring the right people to begin with, then nurturing those employees via education and promotion opportunities.
-If you support the whole employee in their lives, not just their job — such as educational opportunities and career development — you’ll find that engagement is reciprocated.
+If you support the employee in their entire lives, not just their job — such as educational opportunities and career development — you’ll find that engagement is reciprocated.